Sigmmma/c20/EDITORS.md

 title:
   en: General tools
   es: Herramientas generales
-# The "slug" is how this page appears as part of the URL.
-It defaults to the
-# directory name where the page.yml is found, but can be changed per language.
-# The slug should always be lowercase and should only contain letters and
-# numbers, with no punctuation except for dashes (-) to separate words.
-slug:
-  es: herramientas-generales
-# If provided, the build will fail if this page's logical path does not match
-# this value.
-This can be used for any important pages that the community has
-# incoming links to or may have bookmarked.
-assertPath: /h1/tools/h1a-ek
 # Although page titles, slugs, and body content are indexed for search, you may
 # want to boost the page in search results by adding extra keywords.
 If you find
 # that a page isn't showing up at the top of search results when you expect it